PrincessTheMonarch/New-Treelah/README.md

 ### UI
 - ~90% of the UI for core pages is completed
-- Responsive layout across desktop and mobile
+- Responsive layout across most pages
 - Product listing and product detail pages
-- Cart, checkout, bulk orders, and auth pages
+- Implemented the ui for Cart, all 3 steps in the checkout page, bulk orders, and auth pages

 ### Authentication
 - Email/password signup and login